 What Desktop Environment choices do I have?

-There are four Desktop Environments available for Linux Mint: Cinnamon, MATE, Xfce and KDE.
+There are three Desktop Environments available for Linux Mint: Cinnamon, MATE and Xfce.
+LM KDE was DISCONTINUED.

 How do I choose a Desktop Environment (DE)?